Axual/terraform-provider-axual/docs/guides/manage-application-access-to-streams.md

 - To request access again after a grant has been Revoked, Rejected or Cancelled, application_access_grant needs to be first deleted and then recreated again

 #### Stream Owner
-- A Stream owner can reject access to a Stream by creating a `application_access_grant_rejection` resource.
+- A Stream owner can reject access to a Topic by creating a `application_access_grant_rejection` resource.
 An optional reason can be provided.
-- A Stream owner can approve access to a Stream by creating a `application_access_grant_approval` resource.
+- A Stream owner can approve access to a Topic by creating a `application_access_grant_approval` resource.
-- A Stream owner can revoke access to a Stream by deleting the corresponding `application_access_grant_approval` resource.
+- A Stream owner can revoke access to a Topic by deleting the corresponding `application_access_grant_approval` resource.
   - If the access was auto-approved, a `application_access_grant_approval` resource has to be created for the `application_access_grant`, and then destroyed in order to revoke the grant.